XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned

-  date_from: Date.parse('2019-10-31'), # Date | Filter for quotes after a particular date
+  date_from: 2019-10-31, # Date | Filter for quotes after a particular date

-  date_to: Date.parse('2019-10-31'), # Date | Filter for quotes before a particular date
+  date_to: 2019-10-31, # Date | Filter for quotes before a particular date

-  expiry_date_from: Date.parse('2019-10-31'), # Date | Filter for quotes expiring after a particular date
+  expiry_date_from: 2019-10-31, # Date | Filter for quotes expiring after a particular date

-  expiry_date_to: Date.parse('2019-10-31'), # Date | Filter for quotes before a particular date
+  expiry_date_to: 2019-10-31, # Date | Filter for quotes before a particular date

-  contact_id: '00000000-0000-0000-0000-000000000000', # String | Filter for quotes belonging to a particular contact
+  contact_id: 00000000-0000-0000-0000-000000000000, # String | Filter for quotes belonging to a particular contact

-  status: 'DRAFT', # String | Filter for quotes of a particular Status
+  status: DRAFT, # String | Filter for quotes of a particular Status

   page: 1, # Integer | e.g. page=1 – Up to 100 Quotes will be returned in a single API call with line items shown for each quote

-  order: 'Status ASC', # String | Order by an any element
+  order: Status ASC, # String | Order by an any element

-  quote_number: 'QU-0001' # String | Filter by quote number (e.g. GET https://.../Quotes?QuoteNumber=QU-0001)
+  quote_number: QU-0001 # String | Filter by quote number (e.g. GET https://.../Quotes?QuoteNumber=QU-0001)
 }

 begin